Home Main menu

 1. Open and support the liftgate.
 It easiest (and probably safer) to also have a second person help out and support each side of the liftgate as each rod is being changed.
 Rods should be replaced in pairs.

-2. Remove the two Torx screws attaching the rod to the liftgate and vehicle body and remove the rod.
+2. Remove the two T-40 torx screws attaching the rod to the liftgate and vehicle body and remove the rod.

 3. Install new support rod and tighten the Torx screws